Artistic Staff

 EXECUTIVE DIRECTOR

-Prior to accepting the position of Executive Director, Charlene spent six years on the Board of Directors of Arizona Girlchoir, with one year as secretary and three years as treasurer.
+Prior to accepting the position of Executive Director in 2019, Mrs. Shenk spent six years on the Board of Directors of Arizona Girlchoir, with one year as secretary and three years as treasurer.
 She is a graduate of the University of the Pacific with a BA in English.

 Her 10-year career in technical writing for Silicon Valley tech companies included designing templates for manuals (remember those?), working with software engineers on user interface design, testing products, developing online help strategies, and forays into web design and databases.
 She also co-edited and wrote articles for the journal for the Silicon Valley Chapter of Society for Technical Writers.

-In her spare time, she facilitates a monthly support group for mothers at her church.
-Charlene knows firsthand the important role that choir can play in development and growth of young women (and men) as her children have been in choir since they could talk.
+In her spare time, Mrs. Shenk facilitates a monthly support group for mothers at her church.
+She knows firsthand the important role that choir can play in development and growth of young women (and men) as her children have been in choir since they could talk.
 Her two older daughters are choir alumnae and now sing with Allegria.

 • Gary Ward